Who can apply?

 Tasks include: meeting with community partners, online researching, participating in and facilitating strategic planning meetings and planning, implementing, and evaluating our projects.

-What month does the International team arrive in and depart from Tanzania?
+What month does the International team arrive and depart from Tanzania?

 The International Team usually leaves Canada in mid-May and arrives back home early to mid August.
-To know more, check out our 2016 team’s blog!
+To check out past teams experiences, check out the International Travel Team’s blog!

 Important dates and deadlines

-- If you are selected from your application to participate in a group interview, these will take place September 30 and October 1.
+- If you are selected from your application to participate in a group interview, these will take place October 5-6.

-- Successful applicants will be notified by October 9.SIHA 101 Orientation: Week of October 16.Official Training Begins: Week of October 23.
+- Successful applicants will be notified by October 15.